Lake Tahoe Snowshoe Tour Shirley Canyon

 If you have dietary restrictions, please communicate them to us!
 We will do our best to accommodate with our restaurant partner.

-The price includes a professional guide for 4-hours, a snowshoe rental, a hot drink (coffee, tea or hot chocolate).
+The price includes a professional guide for 4-hours, snowshoe and pole rentals, a hot drink (coffee, tea or hot chocolate).
 The price does not include lunch or gratuity for your guide.

-Each guide can take 8 snowshoers, for groups larger than 8, you will be assigned an additional guide.
+Each guide can take 8 snowshoers, and for groups larger than 8, you will be assigned an additional guide.
+Call the office to book larger groups 877-873-5376.

 We strongly recommend that you purchase trip insurance to protect your activity purchase against unforeseeable circumstances.
 We recommend Spot as a provider of trip insurance.
 Spot is a 3rd party provider and is not affiliated with Alpenglow Expeditions – please refer to the Spot website or contact Spot directly for all terms and conditions.